 Predators-Blues, Oilers-Ducks open second round Wednesday

-The NHL is down to eight teams with the St. Louis Blues hosting the Nashville Predators and the Anaheim Ducks hosting the Edmonton Oilers to start the second round of the Stanley Cup playoffs Wednesday night Predators-Blues, Oilers-Ducks open second round Wednesday The NHL is down to eight teams with the St. Louis Blues hosting the Nashville Predators and the Anaheim Ducks hosting the Edmonton Oilers to start the second round of the Stanley Cup playoffs Wednesday night Check out this story on USATODAY.com: http://usat.ly/2pbh7TW San Jose Sharks left wing Mikkel Boedker battles for the puck against Edmonton Oilers defenseman Matthew Benning during the first period in Game 6 of a first-round NHL hockey playoff series Saturday, April 22, 2017, in San Jose, Calif.
+Anaheim Ducks goalie John Gibson, left, celebrates with Corey Perry after Game 4 against the Calgary Flames in a first-round NHL hockey Stanley Cup playoff series Wednesday, April 19, 2017, in Calgary, Alberta.
+San Jose Sharks left wing Mikkel Boedker battles for the puck against Edmonton Oilers defenseman Matthew Benning during the first period in Game 6 of a first-round NHL hockey playoff series Saturday, April 22, 2017, in San Jose, Calif.

 Add your comments below